mbarkdull/cephalotesComparativeGenomics/README.md

   - Emms D.M. & Kelly S. (2018), bioRxiv
     <https://doi.org/10.1101/267914>

+### Producing nucleotide alignments and labelled gene trees

-### Aligning orthogroup sequences and inferring gene trees
+#### Aligning orthogroup sequences and inferring gene trees

 We need to align the orthogroup sequences, and then infer a gene tree for each orthogroup.
 You can do this using the script